 Iboga was introduced to the West by Howard Lotsof in 1962.
 Lotsof discovered that iboga, or more specifically the derivative Ibogaine HCL (hydrochloride), could reduce or eliminate opiate withdrawal symptoms.
 While ibogaine therapy is a promising treatment for options for addictions, it is not a cure-all and there is a long process of recovery that requires a dedication of time.
 Most ibogaine facilities do these detox treatments over the course of a week, and in our opinion this is no where near sufficient time to address all the issues that cause and fuel addiction.
 For this reason, we do not offer detox services.

-Indole alkaloids typically make up 6% of the scrapings of the root bark.
-The more time the iboga plant grows the more alkaloids it contains.
+Iboga contains many different alkaloids.
+The more time the iboga plant is able to grow the more alkaloids it contains.
 It takes an average of seven years to reach maturity and contain enough alkaloids for therapeutic use.
 Ibogaine, ibogamine, ibogaline and tabernanthine are four key alkaloids present, with most of the pharmacological knowledge about ibogaine.
-Also found in iboga are coronaridine, voacangine, isovoacangine, and conophararyngine, which have unknown qualities..

-All forms of ibogaine are derived from iboga root bark.
-Therefore there are different types of ibogaine and varying degrees of purity.
-Ibogaine HCL is the purest form of ibogaine (up to 99%) and has been found to be safest and easiest on the body as well as reducing recovery time post-treatment.
+All forms of ibogaine are derived from iboga root bark but there are different types of ibogaine and varying degrees of purity.
+Ibogaine HCL is the purest form of ibogaine (up to 99%) and has been found to be safest for detoxes and easiest on the body physically and can reduce recovery time post-treatment.
 Ibogaine TA (total alkaloids) is another type of ibogaine available and is 15% total alkaloids by weight, 8% of which is ibogaine.